 When it comes to optimization of your team workouts, organization is key.
-In this blog, I will cover a few areas you can address in effective and efficient workouts to accommodate large numbers of athletes in your weight room.
+In this blog, I will cover a few areas in effective and efficient workouts to accommodate large numbers of athletes in your weight room.

 Facility Setup and Layout

-The first component is to look at the setup of your facility to ensure that the weight room is safely and efficiency laid out.
+The first component is to look at the setup of your facility.
+This is to ensure that the weight room is safely and efficiency laid out.
 How organized is your weight room?
-In order to move as many athletes through their workouts as efficiently as possible, you’ll need to first optimize your weight room’s layout.
+In order to move as many athletes through workouts efficiently, you’ll need to first optimize your weight room’s layout.

-It is helpful to have a clear line of sight throughout your weight room, you should be able to monitor and direct all athletes in your weight room no matter where you are positioned during the workout.
+It is helpful to have a clear line of sight throughout your weight room.
+You should be able to monitor and direct all athletes in your weight room no matter where you are positioned during the workout.
 This means keeping squat racks and large rigs close to the perimeter walls.
-By putting the larger pieces of equipment closest to the walls, you ensure your ability to supervise your athletes won’t be blocked.
+Putting the larger pieces of equipment closest to the walls will ensure your ability to supervise your athletes won’t be blocked.

 Also, think about grouping equipment that is commonly used together.
-This will allow for a better flow through the weight room during workouts and helps prevent traffic jams if athletes need to use multiple pieces of equipment for back-to-back exercises.
+This allows for a better flow through the weight room during workouts.
+It also helps prevent traffic jams if athletes need to use multiple pieces of equipment for back-to-back exercises.

 Once you have completed the weight room layout you will be able to look at how you have organized your lifting program.
 Start by breaking up your thought process and looking at a few key components.